Northwest Passage: Northern Atlantic

 Henry Ellis, born in Ireland, was part of a company aiming to discover the Northwest Passage in May 1746.
-After the difficult extinction of a fire on board the ship, he sailed to Greenland, where he traded goods with the Inuit peoples on July 8, 1746.
+After the difficult extinction of a fire on board the ship, he sailed to Greenland, where he traded goods with the Inuit on July 8, 1746.
 He crossed to the town of Fort Nelson and spent the summer on the Hayes River.
 He renewed his efforts in June 1747, without success, before returning to England.

 In 1772, the English fur trader Samuel Hearne travelled overland northwest from Hudson Bay to the Arctic Ocean, thereby proving that there was no strait connecting Hudson Bay to the Pacific Ocean.